flutter/codelabs/dartpad_codelabs/src/inherited_widget/intro/instructions.md

 Try to scroll through different google products, and add or remove products from the cart.
 The small cart icon on the right side of the app bar changes based on number of products in the cart.
-You can also perform search queries by clicking the search icon in the app bar and typing <span style="font-family: 'Courier New';">nest</span> to filter nest products.
+You can also perform search queries by clicking the search icon in the app bar and typing `nest` to filter nest products.

 There are two components that require stateful objects: